Check Out Stephanie McMahon Rocking Blonde Hair For ‘Undercover Boss,’ And WWE Set For ‘Carpool Karaoke’

 — WWE (@WWE) June 2, 2018

-WWE.com reported the news but didn’t indicate when the episode would debut but that it would be sometime this summer.
+WWE.com reported the news, but didn’t indicate when the episode would debut, but that it would be sometime this summer.
 This isn’t the first time that fans have seen the power couple get behind the mic outside of the wrestling ring; last January, the duo squared off in a lip sync battle on The Tonight Show with Jimmy Fallon.

 She ain't fooling anybody????????????????